awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 5. Remove default policy and paste the Deployment policy into the Policy Editor.
 6. Update values for `<account-id>` and `<region>` for your AWS account.
 7. Click `Next`.
-8. Enter `TimestreamPrometheusDeploymentPolicy` in the `Policy name` dialog box.
+8. Enter `TimestreamPrometheusDeploymentPolicy` in the `Policy name` dialogue box.
 9. Click `Create policy`.

 #### Create Execution Policy